gamesbook/pyprototypr/docs/script_anatomy.md

 It is, unfortunately, all too easy to make mistakes while writing scripts.

-They are three main kinds of mistakes:
+These are common kinds of mistakes:

 Supplying the script an **incorrect value**, for example, giving the location a value of `3.0` when you meant to give it `0.3`; this kind of mistake can usually be